cattius/jekyll-now/about.md

 permalink: /about/
 ---

 Hi, I'm Cat.
-I'm currently a PhD student at Graz University of Technology, researching microarchitectural security (and obsessing over CPUs) in the [Core Security group](https://www.iaik.tugraz.at/research-area/securesystems/) at the Institute of Applied Information Processing and Communications.
+I'm currently researching microarchitectural security (and obsessing over CPUs) in the [Core Security group](https://www.iaik.tugraz.at/research-area/securesystems/) at the Institute of Applied Information Processing and Communications.

-Two research areas that particularly interest me - and which I'm examining from a microarchitectural perspective - are privacy (including surveillance and hardware backdoors) and the 'conflict' between energy efficiency and security.
-For the latter, I'm particularly intrigued by how we could rethink instruction set architectures and the memory subsystem to reduce this conflict.

 Previously I completed my MEng Computer Science at the University of Bristol, and interned on the [Privacy and Civil Liberties team](https://www.palantir.com/pcl/) at Palantir and at [SCISYS](https://www.scisys.com/).